Edgar Allan Poe: Preserved homes, landmarks, and museums

 In Boston, a commemorative plaque on Boylston Street is several blocks away from the actual location of Poe's birth.
 The house which was his birthplace at 62 Carver Street no longer exists; also, the street has since been renamed "Charles Street South".
 A "square" at the intersection of Broadway, Fayette, and Carver Streets had once been named in his honor, but it disappeared when the streets were rearranged.
-In 2009, the intersection of Charles and Boylston Streets (two blocks north of his birthplace) was designated "Edgar Allan Poe Square".
+In 2009, the intersection of Charles and Boylston streets (two blocks north of his birthplace) was designated "Edgar Allan Poe Square".

 In March 2014, fundraising was completed for construction of a permanent memorial sculpture, known as Poe Returning to Boston, at this location.
 The winning design by Stefanie Rocknak depicts a life-sized Poe striding against the wind, accompanied by a flying raven; his suitcase lid has fallen open, leaving a "paper trail" of literary works embedded in the sidewalk behind him.
 The public unveiling on October 5, 2014, was attended by former U.S. poet laureate Robert Pinsky.

-Other Poe landmarks include a building on the Upper West Side where Poe temporarily lived when he first moved to New York.
+Other Poe landmarks include a building on the Upper West Side, where Poe temporarily lived when he first moved to New York City.
 A plaque suggests that Poe wrote "The Raven" here.
-On Sullivan's Island in Charleston, South Carolina, the setting of Poe's tale "The Gold-Bug" and where Poe served in the Army in 1827 at Fort Moultrie, there is a restaurant called Poe's Tavern.
-In Fell's Point, Baltimore, a bar still stands where legend says that Poe was last seen drinking before his death.
+On Sullivan's Island in Charleston County, South Carolina, the setting of Poe's tale "The Gold-Bug" and where Poe served in the Army in 1827 at Fort Moultrie, there is a restaurant called Poe's Tavern.
+In the Fells Point section of Baltimore, a bar still stands where legend says that Poe was last seen drinking before his death.
 Known as "The Horse You Came in On", local lore insists that a ghost whom they call "Edgar" haunts the rooms above.

-Photographs

-Early daguerreotypes of Poe continue to arouse great interest among literary historians.
-Notable among them are: